Dictionary of Canadian Biography: Establishment of the project

-The project was undertaken following a bequest to the University of Toronto from businessman, James Nicholson for the establishment of a Canadian version of the United Kingdom's Dictionary of National Biography.
+The project was undertaken following a bequest to the University of Toronto from businessman James Nicholson for the establishment of a Canadian version of the United Kingdom's Dictionary of National Biography.

 In the spring of 1959, George Williams Brown was appointed general editor and the University of Toronto Press, which had been named publisher, sent out some 10,000 announcements introducing the project.
 Work started in July of that year.
 1 July was designated the formal date of the Dictionary's establishment, not coincidentally the same day Canada's confederation is celebrated.

 New ground was broken when on 9 March 1961, the French edition of the dictionary was established.
 No similar research or publication project of this size in English and French had ever been undertaken before in Canada.
 Marcel Trudel was appointed directeur adjoint for Dictionnaire biographique du Canada, Université Laval the publisher.

 It had been decided from the start that for the project to have true resonance for Canadians, the French and English editions of the Dictionary would be identical in content, save for language, and each volume of the Dictionary would be issued simultaneously.
 The project by its nature required not only much translation, as articles would originate in English and in French, but close coordination as well.

 Publication commences

 The first volume of the Dictionary of Canadian Biography appeared in 1966 with 594 biographies covering the years 1000 to 1700.
 The publishers had looked at other similar projects, such as the Dictionary of National Biography (DNB) and the Dictionary of American Biography (DAB) and concluded a different approach was required.
 In those dictionaries, volumes were arranged alphabetically and published over a span of years.
 For that reason, until the last volume was published (63 for the DNB up to 22 January 2001; 20 for the DAB to the end of 1935), no historical period could be completely covered until the last volume appeared.
 Those who died subsequently were added in future volumes in a period arrangement.

 The DCB, it was decided, would publish in a period arrangement throughout, with volumes arranged chronologically, and with each volume covering a specific range of years with biographies arranged alphabetically.
 The volume in which a biography was to appear was determined by death date of the individual in question or, if that was unknown, the date of their last known activity.
 Volumes were to be of approximate equal size, with the span of time covered within each reducing as biographies moved into the 20th century.

-A major drawback to the system was the fact that few people likely would be aware of the death dates of many people and therefore would not know in which volume an individual's biography would be found.
+A major drawback to the system was that few people likely would be aware of the death dates of many people and therefore would not know in which volume an individual's biography would be found.
 This was to be addressed by cumulative indexes and epitome volumes.